Intermediate CA

 The next step is to update the Azure App Service configuration to match the subject name of the intermediate CA you will create in the next step.

-2. Click on Configuration in the left navigation pane
+Click on Environment variables in the left navigation pane

-5. To complete this step, restart the Azure App Service and then navigate to your SCEPman URL.
+Restart the Azure App Service to apply the changes then navigate to your SCEPman URL.

 You can use the SCEPman PowerShell module version 1.9 and later to create a CSR for an Intermediate CA certificate.
 You can install the latest version of the module from PowerShell Gallery with the following command: